 The cost of living refers to what amount of money a person needs to live there and function.
-Housing, food, transportation and cost of personal items (such as toiletries, laundry detergent, clothes etc) would need to be factored into this calculation.
+Housing, food, transportation and cost of personal items (such as toiletries, laundry detergent, clothes etc.) would need to be factored into this calculation.
 Thinking about the cost of living is important because it may affect your choices.
 While cities tend to be more expensive, there are also lots of free events and discounted rates.
-You will always have a choice as to the amount you want to spend of food (cheap, middle, expensive), but knowing in advance will help you budget for your time abroad efficiently.
+You will always have a choice as to the amount you want to spend on food (cheap, middle, expensive), but knowing in advance will help you budget for your time abroad efficiently.

 Can I use my financial aid to study abroad?

 Meeting with the financial aid office is crucial to understanding your costs associated with studying abroad.
 While studying during the academic year, Marietta College students are eligible to use federal and institutional aid towards their program costs.
-You will need to understand your financial aid package, the costs associate with your program and gap for indirect costs (those costs not associated with your program or outside of the parameters of your financial aid package.
+You will need to understand your financial aid package; the costs associated with your program and gap for indirect costs (those costs not associated with your program or outside of the parameters of your financial aid package.

 Are there additional funding sources available for study abroad?

 Yes!
-Some third party program providers offer scholarships (merit and need-based) for different locations.
+Some third-party program providers offer scholarships (merit and need-based) for different locations.
 Please review their websites for more information on funding opportunities.
 Visit the budgeting and finance page for information on additional scholarship opportunities.